- Cancer Information

 - what will give you peace of mind

-- whether the arrangement is likely to be temporary or long term.
+- whether the caring arrangement is most likely to be temporary or long term.

-Before making changes to your working arrangements, talk over your thoughts with your employer, family and friends.
-You can also ask Carers NSW for information and support.
-Call the Carer Line on 1800 242 636.
+Before changing your working arrangements, talk with your employer, a work EAP counsellor, family and friends.
+You can also ask the Carers Association in your state or territory for information and support.
+Call the Carer Gateway on 1800 422 737.

 View the Cancer Council NSW editorial policy.